Playing BBC MPEG-DASH and HLS radio streams on a Naim streamer

 *:L16and click OK.

 - Select the playlist entry for the station that you want.
-This will play the 320 kbps UK HLS AAC stream for the station.
+This should play the 320 kbps MPEG-DASH [NEW] or HLS UK stream for the station.

 - If something isn't working correctly, select 'Show log' from the minim icon and check whether the log contains any error or warning messages.